reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 202. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/198259) to U.S. Dept Of Defense - 3 upvotes, $0
 203. [SQL Injection in the get_publications.php on the https://█████](https://hackerone.com/reports/489483) to U.S. Dept Of Defense - 3 upvotes, $0
 204. [Remote OS command Execution in the 3 more Oracle Weblogic on the ████████, ████, ███████ [CVE-2017-10352]](https://hackerone.com/reports/634630) to U.S. Dept Of Defense - 3 upvotes, $0
-205. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 3 upvotes, $0
+205. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 3 upvotes, $0
-206. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 3 upvotes, $0
+206. [https://████████ Impacted by DNN ImageHandler SSRF](https://hackerone.com/reports/482634) to U.S. Dept Of Defense - 3 upvotes, $0
-207. [HTML Injection on ████](https://hackerone.com/reports/198218) to U.S. Dept Of Defense - 3 upvotes, $0
+207. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 3 upvotes, $0
-208. [Sensitive Email disclosure Due to Insecure](https://hackerone.com/reports/235041) to U.S. Dept Of Defense - 3 upvotes, $0
+208. [HTML Injection on ████](https://hackerone.com/reports/198218) to U.S. Dept Of Defense - 3 upvotes, $0
-209. [Able to view Backend Database dur to improper authentication](https://hackerone.com/reports/258573) to U.S. Dept Of Defense - 3 upvotes, $0
+209. [Sensitive Email disclosure Due to Insecure](https://hackerone.com/reports/235041) to U.S. Dept Of Defense - 3 upvotes, $0
-210. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 3 upvotes, $0
+210. [Able to view Backend Database dur to improper authentication](https://hackerone.com/reports/258573) to U.S. Dept Of Defense - 3 upvotes, $0
-211. [LDAP Injection at ██████](https://hackerone.com/reports/359290) to U.S. Dept Of Defense - 3 upvotes, $0
+211. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 3 upvotes, $0
-212. [█████ - DOM-based XSS](https://hackerone.com/reports/376027) to U.S. Dept Of Defense - 3 upvotes, $0
+212. [LDAP Injection at ██████](https://hackerone.com/reports/359290) to U.S. Dept Of Defense - 3 upvotes, $0
-213. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 3 upvotes, $0
+213. [█████ - DOM-based XSS](https://hackerone.com/reports/376027) to U.S. Dept Of Defense - 3 upvotes, $0
-214. [[██████] Reflected GET XSS (/personnel.php?..&amp;folder=*) with mouse action](https://hackerone.com/reports/648305) to U.S. Dept Of Defense - 3 upvotes, $0
+214. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 3 upvotes, $0
-215. [Server side information disclosure](https://hackerone.com/reports/192577) to U.S. Dept Of Defense - 2 upvotes, $0
+215. [[██████] Reflected GET XSS (/personnel.php?..&amp;folder=*) with mouse action](https://hackerone.com/reports/648305) to U.S. Dept Of Defense - 3 upvotes, $0
-216. [Information disclosure on a DoD website](https://hackerone.com/reports/186317) to U.S. Dept Of Defense - 2 upvotes, $0
+216. [Server side information disclosure](https://hackerone.com/reports/192577) to U.S. Dept Of Defense - 2 upvotes, $0
-217. [Reflected XSS vulnerability in a DoD website](https://hackerone.com/reports/207781) to U.S. Dept Of Defense - 2 upvotes, $0
+217. [Information disclosure on a DoD website](https://hackerone.com/reports/186317) to U.S. Dept Of Defense - 2 upvotes, $0
-218. [Stored XSS vulnerability on a DoD website](https://hackerone.com/reports/202496) to U.S. Dept Of Defense - 2 upvotes, $0
+218. [Reflected XSS vulnerability in a DoD website](https://hackerone.com/reports/207781) to U.S. Dept Of Defense - 2 upvotes, $0
-219. [Reflected XSS on a DoD website](https://hackerone.com/reports/183844) to U.S. Dept Of Defense - 2 upvotes, $0
+219. [Stored XSS vulnerability on a DoD website](https://hackerone.com/reports/202496) to U.S. Dept Of Defense - 2 upvotes, $0
-220. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/184558) to U.S. Dept Of Defense - 2 upvotes, $0
+220. [Reflected XSS on a DoD website](https://hackerone.com/reports/183844) to U.S. Dept Of Defense - 2 upvotes, $0
-221. [Reflected XSS on a DoD website](https://hackerone.com/reports/219729) to U.S. Dept Of Defense - 2 upvotes, $0
+221. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/184558) to U.S. Dept Of Defense - 2 upvotes, $0
-222. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/226211) to U.S. Dept Of Defense - 2 upvotes, $0
+222. [Reflected XSS on a DoD website](https://hackerone.com/reports/219729) to U.S. Dept Of Defense - 2 upvotes, $0
-223. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/197754) to U.S. Dept Of Defense - 2 upvotes, $0
+223. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/226211) to U.S. Dept Of Defense - 2 upvotes, $0
-224. [2 vulnerabilities of arbitrary code in ████████](https://hackerone.com/reports/272979) to U.S. Dept Of Defense - 2 upvotes, $0
+224. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/197754) to U.S. Dept Of Defense - 2 upvotes, $0
-225. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 2 upvotes, $0
+225. [2 vulnerabilities of arbitrary code in ████████](https://hackerone.com/reports/272979) to U.S. Dept Of Defense - 2 upvotes, $0
 226. [SSRF on ████████](https://hackerone.com/reports/406387) to U.S. Dept Of Defense - 2 upvotes, $0
 227. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 2 upvotes, $0
 228. [SSRF in ███████](https://hackerone.com/reports/207477) to U.S. Dept Of Defense - 2 upvotes, $0